-The racetrack was not just home to horse racing but also hosted amusement events like wild west shows and circuses.
+The racetrack was home to horse racing and hosted amusement events like wild west shows and circuses.
 The circus animals would travel by rail, disembarking from the depot near Bloor St W and Lansdowne Ave.
 The animals, which included elephants, then walked along Bloor St W to the racetrack.

 The Track After Abe Orpen

-Abe Orpen passed away in 1937 and his son Fred took over running the track.
+Abe Orpen passed away in 1937, and his son Fred took over running the track.
 Dufferin Park Racetrack was closed in 1955 and demolished.
 Its stakes races were moved to Woodbine Racetrack on Rexdale Blvd in Etobicoke.
-That same year, the property, along with the Long Branch Racetrack were sold by the Orpen family for $4 million.
+That same year, the property and the Long Branch Racetrack were sold by the Orpen family for $4 million.

 Dufferin Mall & Future Plans

-In 1956, the Dufferin Plaza opened and in the early 1970’s, the plaza was converted to a mall and enlarged.
-In the mall, there’s a display (near the southern entrance off of Dufferin St), detailing the land’s history as well as future plans for the site.
+In 1956, the Dufferin Plaza opened and in the early 1970s, the plaza was converted into a mall and enlarged.
+In the mall, a display (near the southern entrance off of Dufferin St) detailing the land’s history and future plans for the site.
 They include developing what is mostly parking today by extending the Dufferin Mall further north.
 Called Dufferin Grove Village and spanning two blocks, there are plans for four residential buildings (some of which will be above the new portion of the mall) as well as a new park.
-Its scheduled for completion in 2026.
+It’s scheduled for completion in 2026.

 Did You Know?

-- Until 1886, Dufferin Street was named Side Line as it was the City’s western boundary.
-It was renamed after Lord Dufferin, who was Frederick Temple Hamilton-Temple-Blackwood and Governor General of Canada from 1872/78.
+- Until 1886, Dufferin Street was named Side Line as it was the city’s western boundary.
+It was renamed after Lord Dufferin, Frederick Temple Hamilton-Temple-Blackwood and Governor-General of Canada from 1872 to 1878.